elizabethmcd/EBPR-MAGs/README.md

 #### Parse Annotations and Output Files

 To create a master file of annotations (Prokka for example), use the `genbank-annotation-parser.py`.
 The R script `ebpr-transcriptomes-kallisto-analyze.R` provides steps for combining mapping files with KEGG annotations, and parsing the results kallisto mapping files to create a master raw counts table.

+### Analyzing Phage Genomes

+We know that phage has an impact in these bioreactors, but haven't really studied them in detail, due to mostly not having high quality phage genomes.
+Using the OPERA-MS hybrid assembly of the PacBio + Illumina samples sequenced for 2013-05-23, and then binned with MetaBat, I was able to pull out bins that were identified as "root" with CheckM, and are on either 5 contigs or less (2 of them are on a single and 2 contigs, respectively) and range from 200-300 kb, which is about the expected size for phage genomes.
+There are a couple different methods to identify and annotate phage sequences and predict their host relationships bioinformatically.

+- virSorter to predict phage sequences
+- PHANNOTATE to identify phage ORFs
+- multiPhAte to call functional annotations on the ORFs
+- VRCA to compare TNF of phage/genomes to associate with host

+Can then use the assembled genomes, annotations, and predicted relationships with more resolved sequenced samples to draw better connections